About

 • Communication & Collaboration - Communicated effectively with students and instructors via email, forums , and in-person meetings to address inquiries.

-January 2023 - Present
+January 2023 - December 2024

-Junior ICT Officer @ (DPI)
+Junior Software Developer @ (DPI)

-• Content Automation - Developed an automation system using Node.js and the Axios library to interact with the DPI website’s REST CMS API, enabling automatic updates for news articles and press releases etc.
+• Content Automation - Developed an automation system using Node.js and the Axios library to interact with the DPI website’s REST CMS API, enabling automatic updates for news articles and press releases.

 Exploring Dependency Related Build Breakages In The NPM Ecosystem